Which place is cheaper, Zermatt or Tallinn?

 When we compare the travel costs of actual travelers between Tallinn and Zermatt, we can see that Zermatt is more expensive.
 And not only is Tallinn much less expensive, but it is actually a significantly cheaper destination.
 So, traveling to Tallinn would let you spend less money overall.
 Or, you could decide to spend more money in Tallinn and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in Zermatt would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Zermatt than you might in Tallinn.

-Tallinn is bigger, and its population is about 59.4 times larger than the population of Zermatt.
-When comparing the population of Tallinn vs. Zermatt, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Tallinn has a larger population, and is about 60 times larger than the population of Zermatt.
+When comparing the sizes of Tallinn and Zermatt, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.